FAQ for Course Reserves

 There is no limit to the number of items that can be placed on Course Reserves.
 However, each semester the instructor should review the items on Course Reserves to determine if they are still the best resources available.
 This will prevent payment of unnecessary copyright royalty fees.

-ZSR will monitor copyright compliance for your electronic Course Reserves and pay reasonable copyright royalties when necessary.
+ZSR will monitor copyright and licensing compliance for your electronic Course Reserves and pay reasonable copyright royalties when necessary.
 ZSR reserves the right to use the least expensive option available to supply the requested item.
 This may mean that an electronic book will be used instead of paying copyright royalties to post a PDF copy of a book chapter.

 How many pages of a book can be placed on Course Reserves?

 Copyright law states that one of the factors to be considered in determining a fair use exemption is, “the amount and substantiality of the portion used in relation to the copyrighted work as a whole.”
 The library will assess all chapter and article requests to determine eligibility for the fair use exemption and will request copyright permission and pay any reasonable fees for material it determines to exceed an exemption.